EU students and EU Settlement Scheme

-Find out more information about the EU Settlement Scheme to allow EEA nationals and their family members to apply for the right to remain in the UK long-term after the UK exits the European Union.
+Find out more information for current and new EU students at City, and about the EU Settlement Scheme that allows EEA nationals and their family members to apply for the right to remain in the UK long term after 2020.

 I am an EU/EEA student at City.
 Should I apply under the UK Governments’ EU Settlement Scheme?

-Yes if you have been living in the UK for 5 years, you can apply for permission to stay in the UK indefinitely (known as settled status).
+Yes if you have been living in the UK for five years, you can apply for permission to stay in the UK indefinitely (known as settled status).

 After you have completed 5 years in the UK, you can then apply for settled status (confirmation that you have the right to remain permanently in the UK).

 Family Member of EEA nationals

 If your family members are EU nationals living in the UK with you they can also apply via the EU Settlement Scheme. if your family members are non-EEA nationals then they should apply after your application has been successful.
 Family members of British citizens who are currently in the UK under EU law provisions are also able to apply.

 Swiss nationals are eligible to apply under the EU settlement Scheme.

 Those applying under the EU Settlement Scheme will not be required to show that they held comprehensive sickness insurance during their time in the UK.

 However, we would advise that you obtain a European Health Insurance Card from your home country before travelling to the UK in order to ensure that you can easily access services on arrival eg healthcare until you are able to successfully apply under the EU Settlement Scheme.